 WARNING: Never connect or short +5v power or (+) to GND or (-).
 This short will probably blow your laptop's USB port and damage other hardware.
-Not to mention upsetting your instructor and being mocked by your classmates - probably getting you a lame nick name like "smokey" or "shorty".
+Not to mention upsetting your instructor and being mocked by -/GI your classmates damage other hardware.
+Not to mention upsetting your instructor and being mocked by your classmates Protoboard schematic, showing the long +/5V and -/GND power rails, and the short "rows" where you push in your components. -Wikipedia